Language Prompt for Autonomous Driving: Dataset Overview

 \subsection{Benchmark Protocols}

+\textbf{Task Definition.} Together with NuPormpt, we formulate a straightforward yet challenging task that employs a language prompt as a meaningful signal to anticipate the pathways of objects.
+This task specifically includes multi-object tracking and movement prediction, based on prompts.

-\textbf{Evaluation Metrics.} To evaluate the similarity between the predicted tracklet and ground truth tracklet, we primarily use the Average Multiple Object Tracking Precision (AMOTA) metric~\cite{bernardin2008evaluating}.
+\textbf{Evaluation Metrics.} To evaluate the similarity between the predicted tracklet and ground truth tracklet, we use Average Multiple Object Tracking Accuracy (AMOTA) as a primary metric~\cite{bernardin2008evaluating}.
 However, unlike the original multi-object tracking task that averages AMOTA across different categories, the evaluation on NuPrompt is class-agnostic.
-Hence, we calculate AMOTA for every test video-prompt pair and take the average of all these AMOTA values.
-For a more detailed analysis, we also utilize the Average Multi-Object Tracking Precision (AMOTP) and Identity Switches (IDS) metrics.
+Hence, we calculate AMOTA for all prompt-video pairs and take the average of all these AMOTA values.
+For a more detailed analysis, we also utilize Average Multi-Object Tracking Precision (AMOTP) and Identity Switches (IDS) metrics.
+Additionally, we evaluate trajectory prediction performance using Average Displacement Error (ADE) and Final Displacement Error (FDE), following the works~\cite{pang2023standing,gu2023vip3d}.

-\textbf{Data Split.} The NuPrompt is a large-scale dataset, which contains a total of 850 videos along with 43,223 languge prompts.
-Following the setting of Nuscenes~\cite{nuscenes2019}, we split NuPrompt into training set and validation set, which contain 700 videos and 150 videos, respectively.
+\textbf{Data Split.} The NuPrompt contains a total of 850 videos along with language prompts.
+Following nuScenes~\cite{nuscenes2019}, we split NuPrompt into training and validation set, which contain 700 videos and 150 videos, respectively.